Did you know that it takes about 50 milliseconds (0.05 seconds) for people to form an opinion about your professional website design?

 After you hook people into reading your site, then the content is king.

 And of course, no article discussing the benefits of professional website design would be complete without mentioning the SEO elements.

 Nowadays, everyone knows that search engines love unique content.
 But not everyone knows that this extends to your website’s design too.
 A good website will have all the necessary elements to get indexed and ranked in search engines.

 So what are the most important SEO elements to have?

 - Mobile friendly:

 How often does this picture resonate with you?
-Having a mobile friendly website is more important now than ever before.
-In fact, Google publicly stated in April 2015 that it would give preference in search listings to mobile friendly websites.
-So, it’s not hard to see why Google may not even rank your website at all on mobile devices if your site isn’t mobile friendly.
+Having a mobile website design is more important now than ever before.
+In fact, Google publicly stated in April 2015 that it would give preference in search listings to mobile-friendly websites.
+So, it’s not hard to see why Google may not even rank your website at all on mobile devices if your site isn’t mobile-friendly.